Carrie Henry: Assistant Professor

 • MSN, Nurse Midwifery, Medical University of South Carolina, 2005

-• BS, Bachelor Science in Nursing, The University of Alabama, 2001
+• BSN, Bachelor Science in Nursing, The University of Alabama, 2001

 Biography